scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 The beauty of WebAssembly is that the resulting executables are small, fast, and secure.
 One of the crucial aspects of this security is the fact that the interactions between the executable and the runtime are limited.
 Thus, interfacing and sending data between the runtime and the executable requires some care.
 In the Scailable platform we use a pretty low-level mechanism of sending data to our executables which is both flexible and fast:

 1. First, the *runtime* calls the function `malloc_buffer(int32_t length)` that is exported by the executable.
 The `length` argument indicates the length of the input data.
 This function should ensure that the executable allocates sufficient memory to store the input data and it should return (a pointer to) the location of the allocated memory.
-2. Next, the *runtime* will write the input to the memory that has been reserved by the *executable*.
-Thus, the input data is never passed as an argument to a function, but rather it is stored in a location in memory that is reserved by the *executable* such that the *executable* can retrieve it at will.
+2. Next, the *runtime* will write the input to the memory that has been reserved by the *executable* in the previous step.
+Thus, the input data is not passed as an argument to a function, but rather stored in a location in memory that was reserved by the *executable* such that the *executable*  knows where the input-data lives and can retrieve it at will.
 3. Once the *runtime* is done writing the input-data to the allocated memory buffer, it can now be accessed by the executable.

-In our platform, the input-data itself is provided in the "data" field of the REST call to Scailable.
+In our platform, the input-data itself is provided in JSON format within the "data" field of the REST call to Scailable.
 Thus, the following `cURL` call to a REST endpoint with id `9abcec1a-8f9e-11ea-b5eb-a4d18cd729d6` on our servers

 ```cURL
 curl